yaacov/nodejs-ex/README.md

 **What it is:**

-    A POC demo RESTful API server for student stars.
+    A POC demo RESTful API server for student points.

 **The DB has two tables:**